Friday, May 31, 2013

 "The vials don't seem to be labeled" Suri responded, holding one with her fingertips by the cap and spinning it around.
 "There are some markings inside the lid of the box", Leeta said.
 "Although I do not know what the language is".
 "Then move on to the next chest" William commanded.
 "We need to determine which items are the most valuable, take them, then come back for the rest later".

-"I concur", said Rutger.
+"I concur", Rutger agreed.
 "But do not burden yourself to heavily with treasure William" Rutger cautioned.
 "We need to be able to carry out my brother's body".
 "Me?" asked William.
 "I am sincerely sorry Rutger, but I'm carrying out treasure, not bodies.
 Perhaps we can cover him with some rocks and get him on another trip".
 "No. That is not acceptable", Rutger replied.
-"The longer we wait the more difficult it will be to revive him".
+"The longer we wait, the more difficult it will be to revive him".
 "That isn't true" William lied.
 He knew what Rutger said was factual, but there was no way in hell he was carrying out a body instead of booty.

 Rutger was getting very angry.
 Suri could tell due to the grimace on his face and the way he was clenching his fists.
 A fight was about to break out in her estimation.
 Suri put her finger to her lips and said "shhh.
 I think I hear something".
 "What the hell are you talking about?", William yelled, his anger at Rutger bubbling over.
 William's yell attracted the attention of something, as all the remaining companions could clearly hear the sound of many pairs of feet moving quickly in their direction, obviously attracted by the sound of William's shout.